 The main admission requirements include a completed online application, transcripts from each U.S. school attended (unofficial transcripts are acceptable), a transfer status verification form for transfer students, and proof of English language proficiency for international students.

-Comprised of 60 credit-hours, the curriculum includes courses such as survey of healthcare delivery, hospital and clinic patient records, medical terminology, medical reimbursement systems, legal aspects of healthcare and intermediate medical coding.
+Comprised of 60 credits, the curriculum includes courses such as surveys of healthcare delivery, hospital and clinic patient records, medical terminology, medical reimbursement systems, legal aspects of healthcare, and intermediate medical coding.

-Graduates of this program also become eligible to sit for the certification examination offered by the American Health Information Management Association (AHIMA) as well as related exams.
+Graduates of this program also become eligible to sit for certification examinations offered by the American Health Information Management Association (AHIMA) and the American Academy of Professional Coders (AAPC).